 People typically feel a healthy team culture when working together in an office.
 They bond over showing up in the morning and chatting by the coffee machine or attending events like workspace holiday parties.

 In a recent survey, 360Learning found that 35% of remote workers missed working from the office, 57% missed that team-culture feeling that made them feel like they belong, and 73% felt like communication is much better in person than remotely.
-Although team leaders can’t recreate every in-person activity over video conferences and phone calls, it’s still possible to establish a solid virtual team culture that strengthens the workplace.
+Although team leaders can’t recreate every in-person activity over video conferences and cloud-based phone calls, it’s still possible to establish a solid virtual team culture that strengthens the workplace.

 Consider hosting more virtual events like trivia or game nights.
 The right software will make supervisors and managers feel confident planning every necessary detail like which programs will make their events possible.